People are burning cell masts and ignoring the law by protesting the construction of a 5G network.

 Many small base stations are much more than one large radio station

 In the current model of network construction, operators prefer to build the base station on tall buildings or on towers for several reasons.

-- The higher the antennas are, the greater is the range, which means that from a distance our phones such a station is able to handle.
+- The higher the antennas are, the greater the range, which means that from a distance from our phones, such a station is able to handle them.

 - Putting a larger tower in the field is a lower cost than building a few smaller towers.
 For example, to replace a 60-meter tower, you need to put three to four 20-meter high towers.

 - The tower can be rented to other operators.
 The partner helps pay off the construction costs.

 - You can cover a huge area faster with taller towers.

 There are many technical and legal barriers, which is why the operator cannot freely place additional base stations in cities and densely populated places.

 In places where many people live, problems related to:

 - Network coverage, affecting the quality of voice calls.